ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

 # AWS

-We'll be using the cloud to store our Reddit data.
-In our case, we'll use Amazon Web Service (AWS) which offers a free tier.
+We'll be using the cloud to store our Reddit data; specifically, Amazon Web Service (AWS) which offers a free tier.

-Specifically, we're going to be using 3 services:
+We're going to be using 2 services:

 * [Simple Storage Service (S3)](https://aws.amazon.com/s3/)  ~ This is Cloud Storage.
 When we extract data from Reddit, we'll store it in a CSV and push to an S3 Bucket as an object (think of a Bucket as a folder and an object as a file).
 This allows us to store all our raw data in the cloud.

 * [Redshift](https://aws.amazon.com/redshift/) ~ This is a Data Warehousing service.
 Utilising its Massively Parallel Processing (MPP) technology, Redshift is able to execute operations on large datasets at fast speeds.
-It's based on PostgreSQL, so we can use SQL to run these operations.
+It's based on PostgreSQL, so we can use SQL to run operations here.

-* [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) ~ This is an infrastructure as code tool.
-Using CloudFormation, we can create templates which will auto-create the resources we need (e.g. Redshift Cluster).

 In our case, we'd be fine to just use a local database like Postgresql.
-However, consider this good practice.
+However, it's good practice to work with cloud tools like this.

 To get started with AWS, follow the below steps:

 ## Setup